baldwree/trip-planner/README.md

 ## Running
 To run the app, in the base directory run "node server.js" to start up the back-end API.
 To run the client, run "npm start".
 The client is hosted on localhost:3000, and the server is hosted on localhost:3001.

+## API
+#GET
+/trips: Fetches the list of all trips in the DB.

+#POST
+/trips: Takes a trip object and puts in the trip DB.

+/trip: Takes a trip object and updates its fields in the DB.
+If that trip object's ID is not already in the DB it creates a new entry for it.

+/deleteTrip: Takes a trip object and deletes it from the DB.

+/setTrips: Takes a new trip list and sets the DB list to the new one.
+Useful when making multiple changes to the list DB.

 ## React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).